In-Context Compositional Q-Learning for Offline Reinforcement Learning: Methodology

-where $\alpha$ is the learning rate, the first equality is due to SARSA \citep{sutton2018reinforcement} and the second equality is due to \cref{def:local_context_q}.
-Please refer~\Cref{apx:construction_linear_transformer} to see more details about the construction of our linear transformers and the theorem to prove our proposed \icql~ can implement in-context TD learning.
+where $\alpha$ is the learning rate, $l$ denotes the index of linear attention layer, the first equality follows from SARSA \citep{sutton2018reinforcement}, and the second equality follows from \Cref{def:local_context_q}.
+See~\Cref{apx:construction_linear_transformer} for details on the theorem showing that the proposed \icql~can implement in-context TD learning.

-For training \texttt{ICQL}, we follow \texttt{IQL}~\citep{kostrikov2021offlinereinforcementlearningimplicit} to performs value iteration via expectile regression and policy extraction via advantaged-weighted regression.
-To be more specific, the critic loss is calculated with our local Q-function approximation:
+For training \texttt{ICQL}, we follow \texttt{IQL}~\citep{kostrikov2022offline} by performing value iteration via expectile regression and policy extraction via advantage-weighted regression.
+Specifically, the critic loss is defined using our local Q-function approximation: